-The WiMA Measurement Area defines, as the name indicates, the area of interest within which any measurements should be performed.
+The WiMA Measurement Area defines, as the name indicates, the area of interest within which any measurements are be performed.
 The area will be displayed as a green shaded rectangle surrounded by a white line, after pressing the Measure button.
 The area will be listed at the right side within the WiMA Item Editor, after creation (see fig. 3).
 The WiMA Item Editor can be used to modify area parameters.

-The Offset parameter (see fig. 3) changes the distance between the measurement area and its
+The Offset parameter (see fig. 3) changes the distance between the measurement area and its surrounding polygon.
+The surrounding polygon is a helper to provide sufficient clearance between